davesnowdon/cljex-2015-opencv/README.md

 ## Usage

-"Useful code in cljex-opencv.core namespace.
+"Useful" code in cljex-opencv.core namespace.

-The following functions are in the cljex-opencv.demo namespace and make it easier to test out the supplied algorithms.

 read a file into an openCV matrix